-EDUCATION AND HEALTH Some things to consider
+*EDUCATION AND HEALTH Some things to take to heart

 In-person classes, Internet snafus, melancholy hallways: This is what teaching in a pandemic is like: Read one teacher’s 30-day diary, plus responses from readers around the world